julianssvr/julianssvr/README.md

 <h1 align="left">Hi 👋, I'm Julián Sierra Salamanca</h1>
+<h3 align="left">📝About Me:</h3>
-<h3 align="left">📝About Me:<br>I'm physicist engineer with a passion for mathematics models and data analytics.
+I'm physicist engineer with a passion for mathematics models and data analytics.
 Currently pursing a master's degree in applied mathemtamics.
-My proyects explore the intersection between the physics and data science, I'm seeking answers to real-world question trhough models building and data analytics of large data sets.</h3>
+My proyects explore the intersection between the physics and data science, I'm seeking answers to real-world question trhough models building and data analytics of large data sets.

 - 🔭 I’m currently working on **My portafolio**